 The optimal solution for ensuring the reliability of Hydro-Québec’s transmission system

-Hydro-Québec’s transmission system, the largest in North America, carries the power produced by generating facilities located primarily in the Baie-James region and Manicouagan-Outardes corridor, in northern Québec, to load centres in southern Québec.
+Hydro-Québec’s transmission system, one of the largest in North America, carries the power produced by generating facilities located primarily in the Baie-James region and Manicouagan-Outardes corridor, in northern Québec, to load centres in southern Québec.

 The grid is constantly evolving according to changing transmission needs and the increase in power consumption.
 The demands placed on the 735-kV lines are growing steadily.